-A thick and chewy, melt in your mouth delicious cookie that requires only basic ingredients.
+A thick and chewy, melt in your mouth delicious cookie that requires only a handful of basic ingredients.
 A tried and true classic chocolate chip cookie that every baker needs in their back pocket.

 - 1 egg, room temperature